Fix: ‘Connection timed out: no further information’ in Minecraft

 1. Select the network type when you want to apply this rule.
 If you switch from one network connection to another quite often, it’s recommended that you keep all of the options checked before clicking Next.

-2. Name the rule something which makes sense to you and click Finish.
+2. Name the rule something that makes sense to you and click Finish.
 Make sure you repeat the same steps for Outbound Rules (choose Outbound rules in Step 2).
 Check to see if the Minecraft “Server connection timed out” error appears to other players when trying to connect to your server!

-Solution 3: Forward the Port in Your Router
+3. Forward the Port in Your Router

 Running an administrative Command Prompt